danizen/home_backup/README.md

 ## Backup Server Setup ##

+* Install `samba` and `samba-server`
 * Create a "backup" user on the backup server to host the backup share
-* Create a user on the backup server for each user home directory to back-up
+* Create a user on the backup server for each user home directory to back-up.
+It is easiest to make the uids match, but there are other ways.
 * In the home directory of the backup user, create a sub-directory for each user to be backed up, owned by that user.
-* Configure Samba to allow mounts of the backup server
+* Configure Samba to allow mounts of the backup user's home directory as share backup
-* Setup a cloud backup of backup users home directory on the backup server
+* Setup a cloud backup of the backup user's home directory on the backup server
-* This cloud backup should not run as root
+* This cloud backup should *not* run as root because we don't trust that cloud software vendor with root.

-__NOTE__: One option for security is to mount the backup user's home directory with encfs, so that the underlying files on disk are encrypted.
-I've chosen to simply trust that SpiderOak is as private as is claimed.
+__NOTE__: I am using SpiderOak and their brand is privacy.
+If you want to use someone else and get (even better) privacy you can mount the backup user's home directory with encfs, so that the underlying files on disk are encrypted.
+These encrypted files are the ones you then backup to the cloud.

 ## Client Setup ##

-* Install autofs and cifs-utils
+* Install `autofs` and `cifs-utils`
-* Create a file `/etc/auto.smb.creds` with permissions 0600 with user/password for share.
+* Create a file `/etc/auto.backup.creds` with permissions 0600 with user/password for the backup share.
-* Create a file `/etc/auto.smb`.
+* Create a file `/etc/auto.backup`.
 Mine looks like this:

+    /home/backup -fstype=cifs,credentials=/etc/auto.backup.creds ://tisa/backup

 * Edit `/etc/auto.master` to refer to it.
 Here's the line that does it:

+    /-      /etc/auto.backup --timeout=60

-* Create directory where the mount will occur and adjust permissions
+* Create directory where the mount will occur and adjust permissions:

+    mkdir /home/backup
+    chown dan:users /home/backup

-* Restart autofs and test
+* Restart autofs and test the mount

+    /etc/init.d/autofs restart
+    ls /home/backup

 * Use `make install` to install this stuff in `/usr/local/bin`

+    make install

 * Use cron to run `auto_backup` periodically.
 My crontab looks like this:

 ## License ##